EOSgithub/linked-blog-starter-md/Kaedros Stat Block.md

 ---

 ## Kaedros, the Gilded Juggernaut (Companion)
-**Role:** Ally (Paladin / Midas' Curse / Unstoppable Force)

 ---
 ### Action 1 — Golden Strike
 When you make a melee weapon attack, Kaedros empowers it:
-- The attack deals an extra 1d8 radiant damage.
+- The attack deals an extra 1d6 radiant damage.
 - If it hits, the target must succeed on DC 15 Constitution save or gain 1 stack of _Midas' Curse_ (slows by 5 ft per stack).

 ---
 ### Action 2 — Herculean Shove
-Once per turn, when you make a Strength (Athletics) check to shove or break an object, Kaedros lends his might:
+Once per turn, when you make a Strength (Athletics) check to shove, Kaedros lends his might:
 - You add +5 to the roll.
-- On success, objects burst apart as if smashed by herculean strength.
-- If used against a creature, the target is also knocked prone if the shove succeeds.
+- On success, the target is also knocked prone.

 ---
 ### Action 3 — Gilded Protection
-As a reaction, Kaedros can intercept an attack within 10 feet:
+As a reaction, Kaedros can intercept an attack:
 - You gains +2 AC against that attack.
 - If the attack still hits, the attacker gains 1 stack of _Midas' Curse_ (slows by 5 ft per stack).